Pie Ranch cultivates a healthy and just food system from seed to table through food education, farmer training, and regional partnerships.

 What happens if I can’t pick up my CSA box at the scheduled time?

-Do I receive a discount for signing up friends, family and neighbors?
+Are there any perks for signing Up friends, family and neighbors?

 Yes!
-For each person you refer to our CSA, you will receive a free box, or a $28 credit.
-Please make sure to tell your friend to write your name as a reference to make sure you receive the credit!
+For each person you refer to our CSA, you will receive a free pie!
+Please make sure to tell your friend to write your name as a reference to make sure you receive the pie!